andraugust/andraugust.github.io/classical-mechanics.md

 Classical mechanics is about identifying and characterizing the motion of objects for which quantum effects are ignorable.
 The main subfields of CM are Newtonian motion, classical electromagnetism, and general relativity.
 This book covers Newtonian motion and a little bit of classical electromagnetism.

 Dynamics in CM are defined in terms of states and their transitions.
-For closed systems, all states within a trajectory have a unique predecessor state and a unique successor state.
+For closed systems (i.e., systems where everything is accounted for and there are no 'external' interactions), all states within a trajectory have a unique predecessor state and a unique successor state.
 In other words, dynamics are deterministic and information is conserved.
-Once a state (such as an initial condition) and all forces acting on the system are defined, the entire future and past of the system are determined.
-Leonard calls this the _Minus First Law_, due to the priority it should take in how fundamental it is to physics.
+Once a state, such as an initial condition, and all forces acting on the system are defined, the entire future and past of the system are determined.
+Leonard calls this the _Minus First Law_, due to the priority it should take in how fundamental it is to physics and because the 1st and 0th laws were already taken.

 CM systems are deterministic.
 But many are chaotic.
 So if initial states and forces can't be known with sufficiently high precision, then _in practice_ is it fair to say they're deterministic?